2208 Rayburn HOB

 Washington, DC 20515

-A fifth generation Texan, Mac Thornberry has strong ties to the people he serves in the U.S. House of Representatives.
+A fifth-generation Texan, Mac has strong ties to the people he serves and to the district he represents.
 Mac is a lifelong resident of the 13th District of Texas.
-His family has been ranching in the area since 1881 – a family business in which Mac remains actively involved.
+His family has been ranching in the district since 1881 – a family business in which Mac continues to participate.

 Mac shares the values of the people he represents and continues to fight for the things that are important to them.
 He is a longtime advocate of lower taxes and limited government.
-Boosting domestic energy production, protecting private property rights, and reforming health care are top priorities for Mac.
-He strongly supports cutting government spending and creating the kind of policies that encourage economic growth, rather than suffocating it.
+Boosting domestic energy production, protecting private property rights, supporting international trade, and upholding Second Amendment rights are top priorities for Mac.
+He strongly supports policies of fiscal responsibility and economic growth.
 Additionally, as one of the few Members of Congress personally involved in agriculture, Mac understands the challenges agricultural producers face and has been a key player in efforts to support producers in the 13th District.

 Mac’s wife, Sally, is also a native Texan.
 They have two children.

 Retweeted by mactxpress